 Airbus is gearing up to build the A350 wing, the company’s first commercial composite wing structure, with the dispatch of large precision tools from California-based Coast Composites.
 The final set of tooling—a 108-ft.-long Invar mold for the right lower wing skin—is en route to the Airbus facility in Ilescas, Spain, where the lower wing skins will be fabricated.
 An identical tool for the left lower skin, weighing 125,000 lb. and broken into five sections for shipping, is already on its ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Final A350 Wing Tools Shipped To Spain And Germany".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Final A350 Wing Tools Shipped To Spain And Germany".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.